zhengxinchang/swapfinder/README.md

 ## TroubleShooting

-1. If you encounter the following error when proccssing the bam/cram from URL:
+1.If you encounter the following error when proccssing the bam/cram from URL:

 ```sh
 [E::easy_errno] Libcurl reported error 60 (SSL peer certificate or SSH remote key was not OK)